A plumber was working on a toilet at Joel Osteen’s church. Then a trove of cash and checks fell out of the wall.

 “He has to be one of the most honest people in the world,” Lindsey told The Post.
 “We’re talking about a bathroom with no security cameras.
 He could have pocketed some money, but this guy reported it immediately.”

-The news had some in Houston and on social media calling for Justin to receive some sort of reward for finding the envelopes, especially if it’s confirmed to be the same money from the 2014 burglary.
+The news had some in Houston and on social media calling for Justin to receive some sort of reward for finding the envelopes, especially if the money is confirmed to be what was taken in the 2014 burglary.
 Crime Stoppers of Houston told local media that the statute of limitations on the $25,000 reward had expired, meaning the plumber would not get a reward if the envelopes are indeed connected to the burglary.

-Though questions still remain in the case — including why and how the money might have ended up behind a wall — Lindsey said that at the very least the plumber has sparked newfound interest in what had seemingly become a cold case.
+Although questions remain — including why and how the money might have ended up behind a wall — Lindsey said that at the very least, the plumber has sparked new interest in what had seemingly become a cold case.

-“I don’t believe this is was a coincidence,” Lindsey said.
+“I don’t believe this was a coincidence,” Lindsey said.
 “He was meant to find this.”

 Read more: